Create Reusable Subcomponents by Using Atomic Subcharts

-You can create an atomic subchart by converting an existing subchart or by linking a chart from a library model.
+You can create an atomic subchart by converting an existing state or subchart or by linking a chart from a library model.
 After creating the atomic subchart, update the mapping of variables by right-clicking the atomic subchart and selecting Subchart Mappings.
 For more information, see Map Variables for Atomic Subcharts and Boxes.

 To create an independent component that allows for faster debugging and code generation workflows, convert an existing state or subchart into an atomic subchart.
 In your chart, right-click a state or a normal subchart and select Group & Subchart > Atomic Subchart.
-The label Atomic appears in the upper left corner of the subchart.
+The label Atomic appears in the upper-left corner of the subchart.

 To create a subcomponent for reuse across multiple charts and models, create a link from a library model.
 Copy a chart in a library model and paste it to a chart in another model.
-If the library chart contains any states, it appears as a linked atomic subchart with the label Link in the upper left corner.
+If the library chart contains any states, it appears as a linked atomic subchart with the label Link in the upper-left corner.

 This modeling method minimizes maintenance of similar states.
 When you modify the atomic subchart in the library, your changes propagate to the links in all charts and models.